sjustesen/desktop-settings/regolith-themes/README.md

 Anyway, enough with the sales pitch...

 ## Current selection
-*saemon* - slightly modified standard theme with a smaller fontsize
+*saemon* - slightly modified standard theme with a smaller fontsize.
+The text editor you see in the image is [SpaceVim](https://spacevim.org/)

 ![theme screenshot](theme_screenshot.png)